Pentax Q vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Pentax Q does not offer wifi capability.
+In contrast, the Pentax Q does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Pentax Q has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax Q Manual (free pdf) or the online Sony RX1R II Manual.

 So how do things add up?
 Which of the two cameras – the Pentax Q or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.